Uepaa-AG/p2pkit-quickstart-ios/README.md

 PPKController.enableWithConfiguration("<YOUR APPLICATION KEY>", observer:self)
 ```

-Implement `PPKControllerDelegate` protocol and start P2P discovery,GEO discovery or online messaging when p2pkit is ready
+Conform to the `PPKControllerDelegate` protocol by implementing the optional methods, you could then start P2P discovery, GEO discovery or online messaging when p2pkit is ready

 ```objc
 OBJECTIVE-C